Prescott outshines Brady, Cowboys dominate Buccaneers 31-14 - KVIA

 Dallas beat Brady for the first time in the seven-time Super Bowl champion's career and won in the postseason on the road for the first time in 30 years to earn a trip to San Francisco to face the 49ers in the NFC divisional round next Sunday.

-The Cowboys had dropped eight straight playoff games on the road since winning the NFC championship game in San Francisco on Jan.
+The Cowboys had dropped eight straight playoff games away from home since winning the NFC championship game in San Francisco on Jan.
 17, 1993.

+They were also coming off a poor performance in a lopsided regular season-ending loss to Washington.

+“Didn't listen,” Prescott said about all the talk about the Cowboys not being ready for the playoffs.

 Brady, who signed with Tampa Bay in 2020 and led the Bucs to a Super Bowl title two years ago, will be a free agent this winter.
 He retired briefly last February before changing his mind and returning for a 23rd season at age 45.